namuol/react-seamstress/README.md

 Again, slightly verbose, but gets the job done and it's easy to understand.

-This is the current "state of the art", but I think we could better.
+This is the current "state of the art", but I think we could do better.

+### A familiar, yet new approach

-What if we instead borrowed CSS's familiar `:pseudo-selector` syntax and combined the entire set of styles in a single "sheet"?
+What if we instead borrowed CSS's `:pseudo-selector` syntax and combined the entire set of styles in a single "sheet"?

 ```js